crcn/tandem-old/packages/front-end/README.md

 * switch tabs using cmd+shift+[/]
 * Function for explicitly defining cascading styles
-* Unhandled notification (allows for console to be hidden)
+* Unhandled notification (allows for console to be hidden, necessary for Alpha too & reporting)
 * ability to load images & other resources in PC file. (start with ionicons)
 * ability to persist instance changes to main component
 * insert rect into layer pane should work